 A notable figure in the history of the town is Joan of Arc.
 Between the 15th and 16th of August 1429, d’Arc led her French troops in the historic battle of Montépilloy, leading them to victory against the English.
 Today, there’s a commemorative plaque celebrating her achievements in Senlis Cathedral.
 To discover more Jeanne d’Arc destinations, check out our guide to following in the footsteps of Joan of Arc.

 A large and imposing cathedral of epic proportions sits in the very heart of the old town.
 Situated next door to the cathedral is a 16th-century library.
 Built in the 12th Century, its’ impressive 78 m tower was completed in the 13th century.

-The town has three museums; the museum of art and archaeology, the museum of the hunts & the museum of Spahis.
+For such a small town, it may well surprise many visitors that Senlis actually has three museums; the museum of art and archaeology, the museum of the hunts & the museum of Spahis.
 There is also a historic abbey, a medieval cellar and the ruins of a Roman arena that can be visited.

 Ancient Royal Castle

 The ruins of the ancient castle stands opposite the gothic cathedral and have now been transformed into an open air garden.
 Tracing its’ history back to Roman times, the current castle remains date from the 12th century AD when Louis VII was king of France.

 The center of this historic town is littered with shops, cafes, brasseries and restaurants.
 In short, there is no shortage of places to eat at on any budget!